stonerlab/Stoner-PythonCode/README.rst

 The current development version is hosted in the master branch of the repository and will become version 0.10.
 There is no definitive list of features at this time.
 Better integration with pandas and xarray are under consideration as is depricating some of the less optimal parts of the api.

+New Features in 0.10-dev include:

+    *   Continued refactoring of code to break large monolithic classes and modules into smaller parts
+    *   Refactoring the **baseFolder** class so that sub-groups are stored in an attribute that is an instance of a custom dictionary with methods to prune and filter in the virtual tree of sub-folders.

 Build Status
 ~~~~~~~~~~~~